sourcegraph/about/content/blogposts/2022/git-vs-perforce.md

 [p4-fusion](https://github.com/salesforce/p4-fusion) is a CLI written in C++ that converts Perforce depots to Git repositories.
 An open source tool licensed under the BSD 3-Clause License, it’s a solution that mitigates all the git-p4.py performance issues we’ve encountered.

-Production proven to handle depots over 1 TB in size, p4-fusion’s significant performance improvements is due to the P4API, custom Threadpool, and GitAPI components.
+Production proven to handle depots over 1 TB in size, p4-fusion’s significant performance improvements are due to the P4API, custom Threadpool, and GitAPI components.

 We compared the performance of git-p4.py, the Sourcegraph-improved version of git-p4.py, and p4-fusion by converting over 3000 decently sized change lists (CLs) with each tool.